quizzes-ui/quiz-app/README.md

 yarn build
 ```

-Supabase configuration is already set up in `utils/supabaseClient.js`, but you should set proper environment variables in your deployment platform for security.
+Set proper environment variables in your deployment platform (like Vercel) for security.
+The application uses environment variables configured in `utils/supabaseClient.js` to access Supabase.

 ## Contributing